 Combine the GoldenPass and the Voralpen Express

-The GoldenPass trains start or end in Lucerne.
+The GoldenPass line starts or ends in Lucerne.
 That's where you can get on or off the Voralpen Express as well.